Student Registration and Next Steps

 APPLY For Financial Aid

-- Application for Financial Aid will open in December 2020.
-If you are selected for aid you will receive a unique code to apply to your registration.
+- Application for Financial Aid is now open.
+If you are selected for aid, you will receive a unique code to apply to your registration.

 Student Registration and Next Steps